EricDuminil/pwdhash-py/README.md

 optional arguments:
   -h, --help            show this help message and exit -s, --stdin           Get password from stdin instead of prompt.
-Default is prompt -c, --copy            Copy hash to clipboard instead of displaying it.
+Default is prompt -t, --twice           Ask password twice, and check both are the same.
+Default is once -c, --copy            Copy hash to clipboard instead of displaying it.
 Default is display -n                    Do not print the trailing newline -v {1,2}, --version {1,2}